THollenkamp/CSCE4600Project2/README.md

 ## Running
 To run this project, simply execute "go run ." in the project directory.
-To run tests, run "go test" in the project directory.
+To run tests, run "go test -v" in the project directory.

 ## Description